 And that would be demonstrably good for all of us.

-NOTE: An edited hour-long version of the Rotman debate is available here (minus the remarks of Elena Cherney of the Wall St. Journal, who was unable to sign the necessary waiver).
-Edelman has posted a 3-minute version (focusing mostly on Lisa Kimmel’s introduction, and including very brief rebuttals by Ms. Wente and me onto Youtube here.
+NOTE: Edelman has posted a 3-minute video from the event (focusing mostly on Lisa Kimmel’s introduction, and including very brief rebuttals by Ms. Wente and me onto Youtube here.